mrmccormack/1000-vader/README.md

 # Website Performance

-- add your URL to https://www.webpagetest.org/   (github or netlify URL)
+- add your URL to https://www.webpagetest.org/   (github.com or netlify.com URL)
 - How good is your site
 - Take a screenshot and add to your repository:
 - https://github.com/mrmccormack/1000-vader/blob/master/websitespeedtest.png